 As one of these key competencies highlighted in SEL, responsible decision making refers to the ability of individuals in making considerate and productive decisions by taking the ethical and safety concerns into account and assessing the pros and cons of one's action for the well-being of oneself and others (CASEL, 2020).
 In other words, responsible decision making involves detecting problems, exploring solutions, examining choices, and reflecting on the consequences (Sprenger, 2020).
 Welbourn (2017) also identifies responsible decision making as predicting the outcomes of our decisions before making them.
 Payton and colleagues (2000) also described the components of key competencies in SEL and explained that responsible decision making involves identifying and solving problems, analysing social norms as well as adaptive goal setting.
 They identified these terms in more detail.
 Accordingly, problem identification is referred to one's capacity for recognizing a situation that necessitates a solution or decision and evaluating the related threats, obstacles, and resources.
 Social norm analysis is defined as one's capacity for being critical of social, cultural, and media messages that are linked to individuals' behaviours and social norms.
-Adaptive goal setting was explained as one's capacity for producing, applying, and assessing positive and informed solutions.
+Adaptive goal setting was explained as one's capacity for determining goals that are positive and realistic while problem-solving was defined as one's capacity for producing, applying, and assessing positive and informed solutions.